What is AMSA?

-At the 2nd National Men’s Shed Conference in Manly, September 2007, Professor Barry Golding, a Men’s Shed researcher from Federation University Ballarat, stated in his key note address that “Men don’t talk face to face they talk shoulder to shoulder”.
-This drew unanimous mutterings of approval from all 350 delegates and the quote became the Australian Men’s Shed Associations motto.
+At the 2nd National Men’s Shed Conference in Manly, September 2007, Professor Barry Golding, a Men’s Shed researcher from Federation University Ballarat, stated in his key note address that “Men don’t talk face to face, they talk shoulder to shoulder”.
+This drew unanimous mutterings of approval from all 350 delegates and the quote became the Australian Men’s Shed Association motto.

 With the launch of the Federal Government’s National Male Health Policy in May 2010, the contribution of AMSA and Men’s Sheds was formally recognised with the allocation of ‘$3 million for the Australian Men’s Sheds Association to provide practical support to sheds, especially those in areas of high need.
 Men’s sheds play an important role in the community by providing meeting places where men can find social support and camaraderie’.

 In July 2010 the Association made the transition from an incorporated body to a National Association-a Company Limited by Guarantee registered as a Tax Deductible Gift Recipient.

 The Australian Men’s Sheds Association recognises a Men’s Shed as any community-based, non-profit, non-commercial organisation that is accessible to all men and whose primary activity is the provision of a safe, friendly and healing environment where men are able to work on meaningful projects at their own pace in their own time in the company of other men.
 A major objective is to advance the well-being and health of their male members and to encourage social inclusion.

 - prioritises the wellbeing of all men valuing the role that Men’s Sheds play in the prevention of social isolation by providing a safe, friendly and welcoming place for men to work on meaningful projects and to contribute to the wider community.